Breakfast & Brunch | Snacks, Sides & Appetizers

 This post contains affiliate links and we make a small commission for purchases made using these links.

 There was a time when I bought granola every single week without thinking twice about it.
 It felt like one of those things that just came from the store.
-And then somewhere along the way, I made it myself and now I can’t go back.
+And then one day, I made it myself…and now I positively can’t go back.

-This homemade honey granola was actually one of the very first recipes I started making from scratch, back when I was figuring out what “homemade” really looked like in my kitchen.
-Nothing fancy, nothing complicated, just oats, a little sweetness, and the quiet realization that I could make something better than what I’d been buying.
+This easy homemade granola was actually one of the very first recipes I started making from scratch, back when I was figuring out what “homemade” really looked like in my kitchen.
+It’s not fancy or complicated, just oats, a little sweetness, and the realization that I could make something better than what I’d been buying.

-Now it’s one of those things I make almost without thinking.
-A batch on the counter, something easy to grab in the morning, a little extra texture on yogurt, or just a handful straight from the jar.
+Now it’s one of those things I make almost every single week.
+In fact, there always seems to be a batch on the counter, haha.
+It’s perfect for something easy to grab in the morning, a little extra crunch on yogurt, or just a handful (or 4) straight from the jar as a pre-lunch snack, haha.

 Two tacos sitting on a white plate with chopped avocado and cilantro on top.